remotion-dev/remotion/packages/docs/docs/4-0-alpha.md

 - Saving input props has no progress indication
 - Button for saving input props shows up even if saving is not possible
 - Unserializable values in `defaultProps` make the JSON editor act up.
+- All strings are `as const` when saving back to the root file.

 ## Changelog

+### Unreleased

+- Make all strings `as const` when saving back to the root file to ensure type safety.

 ### `4.0.0-alpha.127+bcc7f944b`